Early Childhood Education

 Students in the Early Childhood Education program complete three practice teaching field placements during their studies.
 These placements are assigned by the Field Placement Officer with an emphasis on having students experience different programs and age groups during their course of study.

-• Students may be required to travel up to 90 minutes to reach their practice teaching field placement.
+Please note that due to limited practice teaching field placements in the Ottawa area (including surrounding areas), part-time students are not guaranteed to undertake placements in their preferred term.
+We are committed to accommodating students where possible.
+Students may be required to travel up to 90 minutes to reach their practice teaching field placement.
 While every attempt is made to provide students with a placement close to a preferred area, this is not always possible.

-• Students are not permitted to contact child care centres in an attempt to arrange placement.
+Students are not permitted to contact childcare centres in an attempt to arrange placement.
 Hours vary from centre to centre.
 Students may be starting as early as 7:00 a.m. and ending as late as 6:15 p.m.

-• Practice teaching field placements are completed during regular, full-time working hours.
+Practice teaching field placements are completed during regular, full-time working hours.
 Students will need to determine the schedule for placements well in advance to make arrangements to be available for that period of time.
 Practice teaching field placements must be completed during the indicated series and cannot be saved until the end of your diploma.

-• Students can only obtain Prior Learning Assessment and Recognition credits toward their first practice teaching seminar and placement (FAM1233/FAM1234).
+Students can only obtain Prior Learning Assessment and Recognition credits toward their first practice teaching seminar and placement (FAM1233/FAM1234).

 Please note that due to limited practice teaching field placements in the Ottawa area (including surrounding areas), students from outside of the region will not be permitted to do placements in Ottawa and the surrounding area.
 Students outside the Ottawa area will be responsible for providing a selection of suitable placement agencies.
-The Coordinator will confirm the eligibility of these agencies and make the final arrangements for student placements.
+The Field Placement Officer will confirm the eligibility of these agencies and make the final arrangements for student placements.

 Upon acceptance into the program, the following requirements must be met.
 Failure to complete these requirements will prevent students from participating in the field placement components of the course.

 Applicants must provide evidence of full and complete immunizations.
-ParaMed will review the student`s record of immunization and provide authorization for entry into field placement.
+ParaMed will review the student's record of immunization and provide authorization for entry into field placement.
 More information in this regard will be available on the website for successful applicants.

 Valid standard First Aid and CPR Certification (St. John Ambulance, Red Cross or equivalent) must be completed prior to the commencement of classes.
 This certificate must be valid for the duration of the program.